Help support and grow the future generation of tech professionals

 - Any technical problem you might not have a budget or time for, these students will have a go at solving it.
 Examples have included data mining (analysis and visualisations), web-based applications, and mobile phone apps.

-The WICTGS Mentorship Programme seeks to build industry contacts and professional coaching opportunities for current students.
-Participating in a mentorship will help provide valuable exposure and advice to students from our programmes in Software Development, Business Analysis and User Experience (UX).
-Mentors will meet with 2 to 3 mentees (in a group), 6 times throughout the year for an hour (preferably on Friday mornings).
+Mentors will likely meet with 1 to 2 mentees (in a group), 6 times throughout the year for an hour (preferably on Friday mornings).
 This is also an opportunity for you to get some exposure some fresh talent that will be entering the field.

 Talk to Us!